lipskiyp/PortfolioConstructor/ README.md

 ## app.py

 Flask application instance is initiated inside the app.py file.
-All routes() accept HTTP 'GET' requests to generate URLs by rendering corresponding html templates. '/constructor/' route() supports both, 'GET' and 'POST' methods.
+All routes() accept HTTP 'GET' requests. '/constructor/' route() supports both, 'GET' and 'POST' methods.

 Database management is implemented using Flask-SQLAlchemy extension.
-The SQLite database is configured via SQLALCHEMY_DATABASE_URI key and app is initialised with the SQLAlchemy extension.
+The SQLite database is configured via SQLALCHEMY_DATABASE_URI key and the app is initialised with the SQLAlchemy extension.

 ## backtest/

 Base _Backtest class is defined inside the backtest.py file.
-The non-public class takes a single argument 'quotes' of type pandas.DataFrame and defines common features shared among the portfolio-construction techniques.
+The non-public class takes a single argument 'quotes' of type pandas.DataFrame and defines common features shared among the portfolio-constructors (i.e. backtests).
 In particular, .get_backtest() method returns the time-series for the backtest.

 All backtests inherite the _Backtest behaviour and are defined inside backtests.py file.
 Some take additional arguments.
-Main distinguisher between the portfolio-constructors (i.e. backtests) is the get_weights(self) method that is used to calculate backtest weights using a specific technique (e.g. inverse-volatility weights).
+Main distinguisher between the portfolio-constructors is the get_weights(self) method that is used to calculate backtest weights using a specific technique (e.g. inverse-volatility weights).

 Metrics class is defined inside the metrics.py file and is used provide further analysis on the time-series.